Affiliate vs Partner: What Program Is Best for Your Business

 How To Align Affiliates with Your Business Efforts?

 It’s important to remember that you are selling your product to an affiliate’s audience, not the affiliate themselves.
-So you should focus on finding not only affiliates that align with your vision but also cater to your ideal customer profile (ICP) through them.
+So, you should focus on finding affiliates who align with your vision and cater to your ideal customer profile (ICP) through them.
 This isn't an immediate process.

 Focus on finding not only affiliates that align with your vision but also cater to your ICP at scale.

-You will need to have an established client base first.
+First, you will need an established client base.
 If you don't and immediately jump onto the affiliate bandwagon, you may incur all kinds of alignment issues.

 This is extremely important because even if you find a good affiliate marketer, if the audience isn’t interested in your product, then the partnership will fail.